arifszn/gitprofile/README.md

     Your personal portfolio will be live at <code>username.github.io</code>.
 For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

-**2. Other:** You can also host your website to Netlify, Vercel, Heroku or other popular services.
+**2. Other:** You can also host your website to Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [docs](https://create-react-app.dev/docs/deployment) for detailed guide.

 ## 📢 Please Read

 I intend to keep my works open source.
-Please do not discourage me by claiming this work by copying as your own or removing the footer notice.
+Please do not discourage me by claiming this work by copying it as your own or removing the footer notice.

 ## 💖 Support